 Message from the Chair

-The Department of Pathology is responsible for all clinical testing at Fletcher Allen Health Care, our academic medical center and integrated delivery system.
+The Department of Pathology and Laboratory Medicine is responsible for all clinical testing at The University of Vermont Medical Center, our academic medical center and integrated delivery system.
 In the clinical pathology laboratory we do 2.8 million tests per year, 38,000 surgical pathology cases, 60,000 cytology cases and 120 autopsies.
 The laboratory facilities are part of a new outpatient building that is directly connected to our acute care facility.
 The laboratory offers state of the art diagnostics and consultation to our academic and community physician.
 Our pathology group includes sub-specialized clinician scientists in every discipline.
 We are also part of the North East Clinical Laboratory Alliance (NECLA) which is a network of all the hospital based clinical laboratories in Vermont as well as some in New York and New Hampshire.
 Our academic laboratory is the regional reference laboratory for the network in partnership with the Mayo Clinical Laboratories in Rochester Minnesota.

 Our established research programs in Environmental, Cardiovascular and Experimental Pathology include 39 funded programs of which nine are new awards this past year.
 The Cardiovascular research group has one of the pre-eminent biomarker/biosensor laboratories in the country with a focus on molecular and genetic epidemiology.
 The research interests in Environmental Pathology can be grouped into three broad areas: 1) Environmental Lung Disease, 2) Cell Signaling in Proliferation, Injury, and 3) Apoptosis and DNA Damage/Genetic Toxicology.
 These programs are focused on delineating the specific molecular and pathological effects of physiologically relevant doses of environmental agents on specific target cells in the lung and other organs.
 Our Division of Experimental Pathology translational research focus often puts us in the top 10% for USCAP meeting invited presentations.